codefresh-contrib/example-multiservice-deploy2/README.md

 Benefits

-- Subcharts are backed by a Helm Chart Repo, for much easier version management than Git by itself
+- Subcharts are backed by a Helm Chart Repo, for much simpler version management than Git by itself
-- A single branch / monorepo structure makes it easy to automate promotions between environments
+- A single branch / monorepo structure makes it very easy to automate promotions between environments
 - All image tags can easily be viewed/updated in a single file per environment: the umbrella chart's values.yaml
 - Quickly and easily see all differences between environments with `diff`, for example `diff test/ qa/`